zoeyj3/2216_documentation/docs/create-diagrams.md

 1. In the left sidebar, find the "Search Shapes" box at the top.

-2. Type a relevant keyword related to the shape you need (e.g., UML).
+2. Type a relevant keyword related to the shape you need (e.g., arrow).

-3. Click on the shape from the search results.

-4. Drag and drop the selected shape into your canvas.
+3. Click on the shape from the search results or drag and drop the selected shape into your canvas.

 ## Add a shape library